First published 21 January 2020. Edited 25 June 2020.

 Synopsis: Trapped in a violent, controlling relationship with a wealthy and brilliant scientist, Cecilia Kass (Moss) escapes in the dead of night and disappears into hiding, aided by her sister, their childhood friend, and his teenage daughter.
 But when Cecilia’s abusive ex commits suicide and leaves her a generous portion of his vast fortune, Cecilia suspects his death was a hoax.
 As a series of eerie coincidences turns lethal, threatening the lives of those she loves, Cecilia’s sanity begins to unravel as she desperately tries to prove that she is being hunted by someone nobody can see.

-The Wishmas Tree (Odin’s Eye) February 27
+The Wishmas Tree (Odin’s Eye) cinemas February 27, now online.

 This cute-sounding Brisbane-made animated film premiered at the 2019 Brisbane Film Festival.
 Directed by Richard Cusso Judson, written by Peter Ivan and Ryan Greaves, it’s produced by Nadine Bates, Kristen Souvlis, with Michael Favelle one of the EP’s.
 Voice talent includes Miranda Tapsell and Ross Noble.